-The Salem Express was with 1105 gross register tons and a length of 100 meters one of those typical, large ferry boats, which are often used in the Middle East.
-It was equipped with two engines, and the drive was carried out by two shafts and propellers.
+With 1105 gross tons and a length of 100 meters, the Salem Express was one of those typical, large ferries that are often used in the Middle East.
+She was equipped with two engines, and propulsion was by means of two shafts and propellers.

-It was a tragic navigational mistake, which caused the demise of the Salem Express.
-The ship came from Jeddah in Saudi Arabia and wanted to call at the port of Safaga.
-Only eleven kilometers away from the port of destination, the ferry ran aground at full speed on the westernmost coral block of the Hyndman reef.
+It was a tragic navigation error that caused the sinking of the Salem Express.
+The ship was coming from Jeddah in Saudi Arabia and was heading for the port of Safaga.
+Only eleven kilometers from the destination port, the ferry ran full speed into the westernmost coral block from Hyndman Reef.

-A 10 meter long hole had been torn into the front part of the hull, whereby the enormous bow flap of the ship jumped up.
-Through these two openings, enormous quantities of water was able to penetrate and it sank in only a few minutes.
-From the 690 passengers only 180 survived the accident.
+A 10-meter hole had been torn in the forward part of the hull, causing the ship's huge bow hatch to burst open.
+Enormous amounts of water entered through these two openings and it sank in just a few minutes.
+Of the 690 passengers officially listed, only 180 survived the accident.

-- One swims along the port side, to the well preserved main deck as well as to the sundeck.
-Further towards the bow, one reaches the first constructional systems, and after 15 meters one arrives at two davits.
-If one swims here into the deep, one arrives at the life rafts, which are extended out, but still hang on the ropes.
+- You swim along the port side to the well preserved main deck as well as to the sun deck.
+Further forward you reach the first superstructures, and after 15 meters you arrive at two davits.
+If you swim into the depth here, you will reach the lifeboats.

-- From here it goes to the bridge directly over the main deck.
-On their roof the antennas are still intact as is a large radar display screen.
-Through the windows of the bridge one can get a view of the inside.
-After the bridge one turns to the front deck and the main hatch, from which an enormous anchor is protruding out.
+- From a certain distance you can already see the two large funnels, each of which bears the huge letter "S".
+From here, you go to the bridge directly above the main deck.
+On its roof, antennas and a large radar screen are still intact.
+Through the windows of the bridge you can have a look inside.
+After the bridge, one turns to the foredeck and the main hatch, from which a huge anchor sticks out of its hawse.

 - It goes without saying that there is no attempt to enter the passenger compartments to pay respect to the hundreds of dead.